 Instructions

-- Begin by boiling a pot of water and cooking the rice noodles according to package instructions.
+- Begin by boiling a pot of water and cooking the brown rice noodles according to package instructions.

-- Make the dressing by combining all dressing ingredients together and blending until smooth.
-Add the noodles, vegetables, and tofu together in a large bowl.
-Cover with the dressing, and serve.
+- Add the noodles, vegetables, and tofu together in a large bowl.
+Cover with the dressing, and serve the banh mi bowls.
 Enjoy!

 Judith